-The Voice VPN (Virtual Private Network) feature provides special handling of calls within a specific IP Centrex environment, typically the telephony system for a certain enterprise.
+The Voice VPN rating feature provides special handling of calls within a specific IP Centrex environment, typically the telephony system for a certain enterprise.
 Most of its features (e.g. abbreviated dialing) have been previously discussed, but there is one important issue remaining: how these calls will be charged?
 We need to have a consistent way of charging all calls between a customer's IP phones, regardless of the actual phone number dialed (for instance, the customer may have phone numbers from different countries).

-When the Voice VPN feature is enabled for a particular customer and a call is made from account A (belonging to this customer) to account B

-(belonging to this same customer), PortaBilling will look up the applicable rate not for the actual phone number, but for the special keyword VOICEVPN, and use this to charge the call.
+When a call is made from account A (belonging to this customer) to account B (belonging to this same customer), PortaBilling will first look up the applicable rate not for the actual phone number, but for the special keyword voiceonnetrx, and use this to charge the call.
 When entering a rate to that destination in the tariff applied to your customers, you can specify how such calls are to be rated - should they be free calls, or charged a nominal amount, and so on.
+If there is no rate for voiceonnetrx destination in the customer's tariff, then the rate will be retrieved as usual, based on the actual dialed number

-Using the VOICEVPN rate in tariffs allows you to avoid having "SIP-to-SIP" minutes mixed in with "off-net" minutes when products with volume discounts are used.
+Using the VOICEONNETRX rate in tariffs allows you to avoid having "SIP-to-SIP" minutes mixed in with "off-net" minutes when products with volume discounts are used.

-One associated feature is Voice VPN Distinctive Ring.
+One associated feature is Ext-to-ext Distinctive Ring.
 When activated, for a call arriving from any IP phone within the same IP Centrex environment PortaSIP will instruct the IP phone to use a ring pattern different from the default one (the phone must support distinctive ringing).
 This allows the end user to immediately recognize whether the call is coming from one of his co-workers, or from an external number.